matthewbae/mf-memory-repro/README.md

 # Reproduction

 This is a reproduction of high memory consumption with the Next.js MF plugin.
+Note that this doesn't not require us to actually perform the federation to reproduce the memory consumption issues.

 Go to `next-remote` folder and run
 * `npm ci`